telerik/winforms-docs/controls/ribbonbar/simplified-mode/simplified-mode.md

 # Simplified mode

-When the simplified layout is switched on all elements in the RibbonBar are automatically arranged on a single line.
+When the simplified layout is switched on all elements in the RibbonBar are automatically arranged on a single row.
 This aims to provide the user with a compact layout which is taking half the height of the standard ribbon.
 This functionality can be used with new or existing ribbon bars ([RichTextEditorRibbonBar]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/ribbon-ui%}), [SpreadSheetRibbonBar]({%slug radspreadsheet-getting-started-spreadsheet-ui%}), and [DiagramRibbonBar]({%slug winforms/diagram/ribbonui%}) are supported out of the box).
 It automatically changes the items' properties in order to fit them on a single line.
 The process can be customized as well.
 If the width is not enough the items are shown in a popup just link in the default ribbon layout.

 ![](images/simplified-mode001.gif)

 ## Enabling the simplified mode

-To enable the simplified mode set the __LayoutMode___ property:
+To enable the simplified mode set the __LayoutMode__ property:

 {{source=..\SamplesCS\RibbonBar\SimplifiedLayout\SimplifiedRibbonLayout.cs region=EnableRibbon}}
 {{source=..\SamplesVB\RibbonBar\SimplifiedLayout\SimplifiedRibbonLayout.vb region=EnableRibbon}}